ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 # Usage ideas and examples

 IPFS is a versatile technology and can be used in a huge array of use-cases.
 Below is a long, yet far from exhaustive, list of projects built on IPFS.
-Some are minimalistic prototypes, and other are complete projects backed by mature companies.
+Some are minimalistic prototypes, and others are complete projects backed by mature companies.

 ## Share files